 Legislator calls on UIA not to charge residents for its own failures

-This week, several residents testified before the House Oversight Committee about their situations and the amount of money the UIA has told them they may have to repay.
+This week, several residents testified before the Oversight Committee about their experiences and the amount of money the UIA has indicated they may have to repay.
 Some totals were as high as $27,000.

 Next week, UIA Director Liza Estlund Olson has been asked to appear before the committee to explain the decision-making involved in keeping the error secret for six months.

 State Rep. David Martin of Davison today helped the House approve an expanded plan to support law enforcement and public safety personnel and help them better protect the people they serve.